ChuanMeng/Conv2Query/README.md

-## 6. 🎨 Further fine-tuning ad-hoc retrievers using filtered ad-hoc queries (Optional)
+## 🎨 6.
+Further fine-tuning ad-hoc retrievers using filtered ad-hoc queries (optional) <a name="6-further-fine-tuning-ad-hoc-retrievers-using-filtered-ad-hoc-queries-optional"></a>

 ### 6.1 RepLLaMA fine-tuning